Wahe3bru/__Learning/Lessons/LinearModels.md

 # LinearModels
 Linear models make a prediction using a linear function of the input features
 ### Linear models for regression
-The predicted response as a wieghted sum of the input features.
+The predicted response as a weighted sum of the input features.
 The prediction is a line for a single feature, a plane for two features, and a hyperplane for higher dimensions.
 There are strong assumptions, like the target variable is a linear combination of features.